 - For the Show Cart step select the ShowCart.cshtml template

 - For the Information step select the Information.cshtml template

 - For the Receipt step select the Receipt.cshtml template

 You can now add products to the cart and proceed through the checkout flow.
 Try it out.
-You should be able to place an order – and it will show up in Ecommerce > Orders.

 Your product prices will be displayed in the default currency, but no payment and shipping providers are available for selection – these topics are covered in tutorial 4.